iomicroservices/baselink-nuxt/content/services/mobile-car-wash/car-valet-mini.md

 Mini car valet service{{ $doc.location }}

 #description
 Short on time?
 Our mini car valet gives your car a quick but thorough clean, inside and out.
-We’ll take care of the essentials – exterior wash, interior vacuum, and a fresh wipe-down.
+We'll take care of the essentials – exterior wash, interior vacuum, and a fresh wipe-down.

 #image
     ::pictures